 LPSD owns and operates 21 buses.
-LPSD operates 14 runs, 3 routes each (total of 42 routes), on a daily basis and three Prekindergarten routes Monday to Thursday.
+These buses operate on 14 runs, with 3 routes each (for a total of 42 routes).
+This occurs on a daily basis with three Prekindergarten routes Monday to Thursday.
 Agreements are in place with Northwest School Division (SK) and Buffalo Trails School Division (AB) to provide busing services to eligible rural students attending school in Lloydminster.